 Rough Handling of Sheep

-Another problem with sheep shearing is that the shearers are not paid by the hour, but by the volume.
+Another problem with modern sheep shearing is that the shearers are not paid by the hour, but by the volume.
 They handle the animals very roughly, and a lot of sheep get injured.

 The injuries may do more harm than good.
 Getting wool from the sheep is possible when sheep is alive and healthier.
 So humane and gentle handling of sheep must be carried to ensure the constant production of wool.